- Home

 Do I need to remove the pull tabs from aluminum cans?

 No, leave the pull tabs attached.
-They're made of aluminum and will be recycled together with the can.
+They're made of aluminum and get recycled together with the can.

 Can I recycle crushed aluminum cans?

-Yes, crushed cans are perfectly acceptable and actually preferred by some recyclers as they save space during transportation.
+Yes, crushed cans are perfectly acceptable and some recyclers prefer them since they save space during transportation.

 How can I tell aluminum cans from steel cans?

-Use a magnet - aluminum cans are not magnetic, while steel cans will stick to a magnet.
-Aluminum cans also feel lighter and make a different sound when tapped.
+Use a magnet - aluminum cans aren't magnetic, while steel cans stick to a magnet.
+Aluminum cans also feel lighter and sound different when tapped.

 Are there deposit programs for aluminum cans?